mikeyCos/file-uploader/README.md

     - [x] Display the file's name, size, and when it was created
 - [x] Upload an array of files to Supabase
 - [ ] Account edit form
+- [ ] Create a navigation for nested folders

 <p align="right">(<a href="#readme-top">back to top</a>)</p>